trickl/agent-cortex/llmflow/planning/java_planning.md

 - Methods may accept and return the following types: `Void`, `String`, `Int`, `Bool`, `ToolResult`, `List<T>`, or `Map<String,T>`.
-- Invented helper functions must either call more concrete helpers or invoke a syscall.
+- Invented helper functions must either call more concrete helpers or invoke a planning tool via the provided stub class.
 Tool calls should only appear at the leaves of the call graph.
-- Since invented helpers are implicitly deferred, omit business logic beyond chaining helper calls or dispatching a syscall.
+- Since invented helpers are implicitly deferred, omit business logic beyond chaining helper calls or dispatching a tool invocation.

 ## 3. Allowed Statements